MarcoXZh/OOPJavaCourse/Assignment7 Type Compatibility and Generics/README.md

   - **Rectangle.java**
   - **Sphere.java**

-**Test.java** is a little test class that you can run to make sure the other classes are working.
+*Test.java* is a little test class that you can run to make sure the other classes are working.

 ## 1. Java Arrays and Type Compatibility Rules

-Look at the skeleton for the `main` method in ArrayExample.java.
+Look at the skeleton for the `main` method in *ArrayExample.java*.
 Add some additional statements to it so that the code compiles correctly, and when it is run, it raises a `java.lang.ArrayStoreException` when adding a cone to geoshapes (Adding a circle should be OK).
 Here is the exception you should get: